living180/cpython/Doc/library/os.path.rst

 .. function:: realpath(path)

    Return the canonical path of the specified filename, eliminating any symbolic links encountered in the path (if they are supported by the operating system).

+   .. versionchanged:: 3.5
+      Symbolic links are now resolved on Windows.

 .. function:: relpath(path, start=os.curdir)